ethereum-optimism/optimism-tutorial/core-util-watcher/README.md

 [![Discord](https://img.shields.io/discord/667044843901681675.svg?color=768AD4&label=discord&logo=https%3A%2F%2Fdiscordapp.com%2Fassets%2F8c9701b98ad4372b58f13fd9f65f966e.svg)](https://discord.com/channels/667044843901681675)
 [![Twitter Follow](https://img.shields.io/twitter/follow/optimismPBC.svg?label=optimismPBC&style=social)](https://twitter.com/optimismPBC)

 Optimistic Ethereum lets you send messages between L1 and L2, in either direction.
-L1 to L2 messages, for example, can be "this address locked asset X in the bridge here L1, please give it the equivalent asset on L2".
-L2 to L1 messages, for example, can be "this address just burned asset Y on L2, please release to it the equivalent asset on L1".

-Each message of this type involves two transactions, one on each layer.
-In this guide you learn how to match the transaction on the source layer to the transaction on the destination.
+There are always two transactions involved - one on each layer.
+For example when sending a token balance from L1 to L2 there is a transaction which locks the token balance in the bridge on L1 and a second which mints the equivalent token amount on L2.
+For withdrawals the opposite occurs, again in two steps, the token amount is burned on L2, then the equivalent amount (previously locked) is transferred out of the bridge to the user on L1.

 ## Setup